polykarposT/Tissue-Sample-Collection/README.md

     path('create_collection/', views.create_collection, name='create_collection'),
 ]
 ```
+Path has the url for example ```samples/```, a view function tha does something, and a name for this path.
 Don't worry for now all those paths are the urls of the projects.
 We will see them in a while.
 Now your need to open ```urls.py``` from tissue_sample folder and include the urls from tissue_collection folder.
 So in the urls.py of tissue_sample add:
 ```